ryanirl/CraigslistScraper/README.md

 **Note:** CraigslistScraper is for personal use and data science only.

-**Updated (12/26/2023):** Craigslist made a few updates a couple of months ago that broke the previous version of this library, and I ended up doing a full refactor on this project.
-That said, the new version 1.1.0 is not backwards compatible with version 1.0.1.
+**Updated (12/26/2023):** Craigslist made a few updates a couple of months ago that broke the previous version of this library.
+The recent are a full refactor on this project, that also fix the changes Craigslist made.
+That said, the new version 1.1.1 is not backwards compatible with the previous version 1.0.1.

-CraigslistScraper is a simple tool for scraping Craigslist.
-Users define what they would like to search for then CraigslistScraper can fetch and parse data from searches and individual ads.
+CraigslistScraper is a lightweight tool for scraping Craigslist.
+Users can define what they would like to search for, then CraigslistScraper can fetch and parse data from both searches and individual ads.

-There are no official docs, but the code-base is sub 200 lines and is documented.
+There are no official docs, but the code-base is ~200 lines of code and is documented.

 <!-- TABLE OF CONTENTS -->
 Table of Contents